unixko/MitsuCon/classic/README.md

      state_topic: "heatpump"

 ```
-or for device not support HEAT mode, modes is optional
+if your device is not support HEAT mode, like air conditioner unit, define `modes` for supported modes.
 ```c++
 climate:
    - platform: mitsubishi_mqtt